 - Hoettok.
 Usually found as street food, these are fried pancake containing brown sugar, honey, chopped peanuts, and cinnamon.
 1300 KRW ($1.44 CAD)

 - Eomuk (fish cakes in broth) – 5000 KRW ($5.55 CAD) for two skewers

 - Dopotki or tteokbokki and tempura.
 Another popular street food snack, it consist of rice cakes, fish cakes, vegetables doused in a sweet red chili sauce.
 6600 KRW ($7.33 CAD) for two portions

-Check out my Top 5 Eats in South Korea for more
+Be sure to check out my Top 5 Eats in South Korea for more delectable Korean dishes!

 As a small and dense country, South Korea’s public transportation is top notch.
 If you want to save money (who doesnt?), avoid taking the KTX high-speed train.
 Instead take the slower trains or better yet, the buses.
 Korea’s buses are pretty comfortable and a lot cheaper than taking the train.
 For example, travelling from Busan to Seoul on the 2.5 hour KTX ride would cost around 59,800 KRW ($66.38 CAD).
 We took a 4 hour bus ride and it was only 24,200 KRW ($26.86 CAD).
 That’s more than half the price!